mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 **Important: before you share your screen, make sure your API key is not visible in any open tab.** Pre-authenticate the Endpoints page before the call so you don't have to type or paste your key while the prospect is watching.

-### Step 1: Set the hook (same as Path A)
+### Step 1: Set the stage (same as Path A)

 **What to say:**
-"What if your team could ask Meltwater a question without ever opening Meltwater?"

-"The Mira API makes that possible.
-Let me show you what it looks like."
+"Your teams are spread across different tools.
+The Mira API connects Meltwater's intelligence to wherever your people already work.
+Let me show you what that looks like."

 ### Step 2: Show the Overview page (context)